List of Morecambe F.C. seasons

 Morecambe Football Club is an English football club based in Morecambe, Lancashire.
-It plays its football in League Two, the fourth tier of English football, having been promoted in 2007 for the first time in their history to the Football League, and again in 2021.
+It plays its football in National League, the fifth tier of English football, having been promoted in 2007 for the first time in their history to the Football League, and again in 2021.

 In 2023, they were relegated, for the first time in their history, back to League Two.
 At the time, they were the last of the 92 Premier League and Football League clubs to suffer a relegation.

 History

 Football in the town dates back to the turn of the 20th century; however, it was not until 7 May 1920 that Morecambe FC was formed after a meeting at the local West View Hotel.
 The club then took its place in the Lancashire Combination League for the 1920–21 season.
 At the end of the first season the club moved grounds to Roseberry Park.
 A few years later after the purchase of the ground by the then-President, Mr. J.B.
 Christie, the ground's name was changed to Christie Park, in his honour.
 Those early seasons proved difficult and it was not until 1924–25 that the club began to enjoy some success, claiming the league title for the first time; this was later followed by success in the Lancashire Junior Cup, beating old rivals Chorley after two replays, and in front of over 30,000 spectators.

 Mr. Christie bequeathed the ground to the club in 1927 and also helped incorporate the club into a Limited Company with a then share capital of £1,000.
 The rest of the 1920s and the whole of the 1930s saw a constant struggle to keep football alive on the North West coast, with poor results on the field and little or no revenue off the field, a near certain recipe for disaster.

 The post-war era saw an upturn in the Shrimps' fortunes with steady progress throughout the late 1940s and nearly all the 1950s.
 These years included an FA Cup third round appearance in 1961–62, a 1–0 defeat to Weymouth; a Lancashire Senior Cup Final victory in 1968, a 2–1 win over Burnley and an FA Trophy success at Wembley in 1974, a 2–1 win over Dartford in the final.

 The next decade were as barren as any previous period in the club's history, with the Grim Reaper never far from the Christie Park door.
 Attendances fell from a creditable 2,000 plus to a miserable 200 minus, with a visible decline in the club fortunes during that period.
 However, in 1985–86, signs of improvement appeared: the club's league position improved and cup success over the next few years filled the club with optimism.